benjamin-glitsos/item-management-system/README.md

 **Note:** refactoring in progress (so the code is still messy)

-* Architecture: Routes, Pages, Hooks, Components, and Utilities
+* Structure: Routes, Pages, Hooks, Components, and Utilities
 * Server-state management using React Query
 * Functional data transformations using Ramda

 ### Database&ndash;PostgreSQL Container

-* Architecture: Functions, Triggers, Views, Tables, Domains, and Indexes
+* Structure: Functions, Triggers, Views, Tables, Domains, and Indexes
 * Rich metadata is abstracted into a separate table, however the use of views, ‘instead of’ triggers and stored procedures allow operating as if the metadata was in the same table <!-- TODO: edit -->
 * Use of stored functions to reduce round trips <!-- TODO: edit -->
 * Fourth normal form (4NF)